-Defending champion Svitolina wins against at WTA Finals
+Halep, defending champion Svitolina win at WTA Finals

-SHENZHEN, China (AP) — Defending champion Elina Svitolina stretched her unbeaten run at the WTA Finals into a new year, beating Karolina Pliskova 7-6 (12), 6-4 in her opening match Monday at the season-ending tournament.
+Earlier, defending champion Elina Svitolina stretched her unbeaten run at the season-ending tournament into a new year, beating Karolina Pliskova 7-6 (12), 6-4 in her opening match.

 Svitolina, the only player in this year’s field who has not won a title this season, was unbeaten in the tournament last year.